-With the New Year here now, it is important that you start this new, fresh year incorporating the power of goal-setting into your life—if you don’t already do this.
-If you want to be a successful student and get into the college of your dreams, you must get into the simple, but very powerful habit of goal-setting.
+Goal-setting is an important habit to get into for effective college planning.
+If you want to have more success with college acceptances and earn a lot of scholarships along the way, then the powerful habit of goal-setting is essential.
 It’s a proven fact that by setting clear, specific, and time-dependent goals, you greatly increase your chances of accomplishing those goals.
-Here are 7 steps for successfully setting effective goals
+Here are 7 steps for successfully setting effective goals.

 We hope you had a great summer.
 As the school year is now back in session, it’s important to develop a strategic game plan that will help you to become as successful as possible.
 The goal is to develop a plan that will earn you acceptance into the college of your choice, with as much free money as possible.